The Doon Street Development

 Phase 1 – new HQ for Rambert

 Designed by Allies and Morrison and completed in 2013, Rambert’s home includes its headquarters: three dance studios and Rambert’s extensive archive.
-The partnership with Coin Street delivers a community engagement programme including a range of dance classes and workshops for toddlers to ‘Mercury Movers’, sessions at local schools, and tickets to Rambert’s performances.
+Coin Street forged a partnership with Rambert which delivers a community engagement programme including a range of dance classes and workshops for toddlers to ‘Mercury Movers’, sessions at local schools, and tickets to Rambert’s performances.

 Phase 2 – indoor public swimming and leisure centre, homes and retail/restaurant